-After an thrilling Chinese Grand Prix, Formula One turns its attention to Bahrain.
+After an thrilling Chinese Grand Prix, Formula One turns its attention to Bahrain for a duel in the desert.

 The race has seen some entertaining races in recent years since moving to the evening local time.
 Fernando Alonso announced that he’s missing Monaco to go and race in Indy 500 but what are the three big talking points ahead of this weekend?